alvinxhan/PhyCLIP/README.md

 ## Updates

 * 16-May-2019: PhyCLIP version 2.0 release
+  * PhyCLIP is now fully Cythonised.
+If you have been using PhyCLIP previously, please make sure that Cython is installed (if you are using Anaconda, type ```conda install -c anaconda cython``` into your terminal/command prompt)
-  * PhyCLIP is now fully Cythonised, gaining **~270x improvement in computational speed** for a phylogenetic tree with ~1,200 taxa when compared to version 1.0.
+  * **~270x improvement in computational speed** for a phylogenetic tree with ~1,200 taxa when compared to version 1.0.
   * Decreased peak memory usage by >2x
   * ```--force``` option available to heuristically force putative subtrees with low divergence (low information) to cluster under the stipulated statistical framework (More information to come in wiki documentation).
   * Bug fixes.